 24-7 Youth Worker

 Sam started working in Gulf Harbour school supporting their intermediates.
-He's now our middle school youth worker at Whangaparaoa College.
+He's now our senior school youth worker at Whangaparaoa College.
 Not only is he a whiz behind a camera, utilising his skills in our social media, but he is an awesome musician too!
 He brings joy and some great knowledge to the youth work team.

 Tim joined CYC in 2015 as a board member for the Trust.
 Tim has grown up on the coast, attending Kingsway School and university completing a degree in marketing.
 Currently Tim is employed at Burger Fuel as a Cultural Marketing Assistant.
 With many years experience leading and mentoring groups of young people (including volunteering for CYC), and caring dutifully for his award-winning moustache, we are super pleased to have Tim on our board!